UTAH

 The mission of the National Forest Service is to sustain the health, diversity, and productivity of the Nation’s forests and grasslands to meet the needs of present and future generations.
 We will support the Forest Service in the pursuit of this mission by supporting projects that meet the needs of the Moab region at the time of our arrival.
 This may include supporting ongoing projects focused on trail maintenance, fixing erosion issues, wildfire management, native species propagation or invasive species removal to support the restoration of ecological communities around the Moab area.

-Day 4: Forest Service & Restoration & Arches National Park
+Day 4: Land-Based: Forest Service & Restoration & Arches National Park

 For the first half of the day, we’ll wrap up our service projects and say farewell to our NFS partners as we reflect on the work we’ve completed thus far.
 Then later in the afternoon, we will embark on an incredible adventure — hiking and exploring in Arches National Park.
 We’ll explore some of the famous, and special off-the-beaten-path destinations in Arches, a world-renowned geological playground.
 We will enjoy a sunset picnic dinner hike in one of the nation’s most stunning national parks.
 Tonight, we’ll make sure we’re all prepared and ready for our river launch tomorrow.